Gwgjnr/ms-2-Friends-Quiz/README.md

 ### **User Stories**

 - **General User Goals**
-  - As a fan of the Friends TV Show, I want enjoy activities related to the show.
+  - As a fan of the Friends TV Show, I want to enjoy activities related to the show.
   - As a fan of online quizzes, I want to test and measure my knowledge to see how much I know.

 - **First Time User Goals**
   - As a first time user, I want to easily understand how to navigate the site and play the game.
-  - I want to have an enjoyable experience, playing the quiz which entices me to return.
+  - I want to have an enjoyable experience playing the quiz which entices me to return.
   - I want to be challenged at stages to test my knowledge.

 - **Returning User Goals**
   - As a returning user, I want to be able to play the quiz multiple times and still encounter new questions.
-  - I want to beat my best score which will be saved in local storage.
+  - I want to beat my high score which will be saved in local storage.

 ### **Design**

 - **Colour Scheme**

-The color scheme was inspired initially Monica's purple apartment door with the yellow frame which is iconic on the show.
-The turquoise were chosen to compliment these colours and create a fun theme.
+The color scheme was inspired initially by Monica's purple apartment door with the yellow frame which is iconic on the show.
+The turquoise was chosen to compliment these colours and create a fun theme.

 ![Colour palette](assets/images/color.scheme.PNG)